SC logs 163 new coronavirus cases, 7 new deaths, bringing total to 4,086

 Residents should report property damage to state and local emergency managers using the damage assessment tool in the SC Emergency Manager mobile application in the Apple and Google app stores.

-As the virus continues to spread, Brookgreen Gardens has announced that their outdoor spaces, including the Lowcountry Zoo, remain open.
+As the virus continues to spread, Brookgreen Gardens has announced its outdoor spaces, including the Lowcountry Zoo, remain open.

 "The outdoor spaces at Brookgreen have ample space to follow social distancing guidelines, and continues to be an opportunity to find peace and solitude during this time," according to a spokesperson for the wildlife preserve.